Graduate Program Comprehensive Exam Guidelines for Ph.D. Students

 The written comprehensive exam is offered twice per year (usually in late August/early September just before classes resume, and again in the spring in April/May).
 It takes the form of a closed book, single day exam given in two parts, with an intermission between the two halves.
 (Prior to 2020 we gave a two-day exam, lasting four hours each day.
 We switched to a single-day exam in 2020.)
 The pass mark for the exam is 50%, and the exams are marked anonymously for fairness.

-The next written exam for students in the PhD in Physics and PhD in Astronomy programs will be offered on Wednesday May 8, 2024.
+The next written exam for students in the PhD in Physics, PhD in Astronomy, and PhD in Medical Physics programs will be offered on Friday August 30, 2024.
 Please see important information below about exam logistics.

 The exam is written by a committee of faculty members containing both experimentalists and theorists from a broad spectrum of fields in our department, including physics, astronomy, and medical physics.
 Sample exams are given below.